rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 - A unique name.
 - A URL that `git clone` can handle.

-For step-by-step directions, see [Adding Custom Catalogs]({{< baseurl >}}rancher/v2.x/en/tasks/global-configuration/catalog/adding-custom-catalogs).
+For step-by-step directions, see [Adding Custom Catalogs]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/catalog/adding-custom-catalogs).

-When you're done creating the catalog, populate it charts.
-Custom catalogs can support native Helm charts or Rancher charts.
+When you're done creating the catalog, populate it with charts.
+Custom catalogs can support both native Helm charts and Rancher charts.
 See [Custom Chart Creation](#custom-chart-creation).

 ## Chart Types